 State certification agencies or departments may also require applicants to pass psychological evaluations, background checks, drug screenings, polygraph exams, firearms qualifications, and driving capability demonstrations as prerequisites as well.
 Notably, physical combat training and martial arts are absent from many police departments and academies’ requirements.

 With the list of qualifications varying heavily between states and at a federal level, it is worth noting that the academy training at these levels differs significantly as well.
 According to police training, officers in Los Angeles receive approximately 960 hours of training before working the streets, and New York police officers receive around 700 hours of training.

 Conversely, some states, including Tennessee, Nevada, and South Carolina, only require their officers to receive around 480 hours of basic training, based on information collected by the Institute for Criminal Justice Training Reform.
 Many states allow officers to work for their departments before completing basic training has even been completed.

 This wide variety of educational timeframes has raised questions of whether there should be a federal set of minimum standards that each state should undergo.
-However, many believe that police requirement should differ based on community, on the understanding that those officers know their community’s needs best.
+However, many believe those police requirements should differ based on community, on the understanding that those officers know their community’s needs best.